 The Marshall School of Business offers curricula leading to the undergraduate degree Bachelor of Science with a major in Business Administration or Accounting.
-Four additional joint programs with the School of Cinematic Arts, the Department of Computer Science at the Viterbi School of Engineering, the program in East Asian Area Studies and the School of International Relations are also offered by the school.
+Additional joint programs with the School of Cinematic Arts, the program in East Asian Area Studies and the School of International Relations, as well as one combined degree program with the Department of Computer Science at the Viterbi School of Engineering are also offered by the school.